gmusic-utils/gmusic.js/README.md

     - artist `String` - Artist of the song
     - album `String` - Album of the song
     - art `String` - URL for album art of the song
-    - duration `Number` - Seconds that the track will last for
+    - duration `Number` - Milliseconds that the track will last for

 #### `.on('change:shuffle')`
 Triggers when shuffle is toggled